redis-developer/skillmarket/README.md

     return result;
 }
 ```
 We will create a UUID for the user, and then transform the TAG and GEO fields to the redis format.
-Here's an example:
+Here's an example of how these two formats look like:

 <table>
 <tr>